Summit County ALS Hearing Guide

 Possible Outcomes

-Restricted/Hardship License Granted: The hearing officer may grant a restricted or hardship license, allowing you to drive for specific purposes, such as work, school, or medical appointments.
+Hardship/Restricted License in Ohio law may allow you to apply for limited driving privileges during your license suspension, allowing you to drive for specific purposes, such as work, school, or medical appointments.

 Getting Your License Back

-After your criminal case concludes and your suspension period ends, you will need to take steps to reinstate your driving privileges.
+After your criminal case concludes and you've served your suspension period, you'll need to take steps to reinstate your license.
+This typically involves:

 Special Programs